dariadia/interviews/tasks/fetch.md

 Fetch all users from [API](https://jsonplaceholder.typicode.com/users).
 Sort them by email (DESC order).
 Console log the resulting output.

 ### Task 4
 Get users from [API](https://api.github.com/users).
 For each odd acquired user fetch their "repos_url" (a collection).
-Console log as follows: username + repos collection.
+Render an HTML list follows: username + repos collection.

+Bonus: highlight the user with the most repos
+Bonus 2: add sort button.
+Sort by username